 The Commonwealth Heritage List’s nomination and assessment process is open and consultative.

-Each year, the Minister may invite nominations to the List in accordance with the assessment cycle.
+Each year, the Minister may invite nominations to the List according to the assessment cycle.

-Nominations must set out the qualities or values of the place that make it significant by indicating how the place meets one or more of the Commonwealth heritage significance criteria.
+Nominations must set out the qualities or values of the place that make it significant.
+It must show how the place meets one or more of the Commonwealth heritage significance criteria.

 You can request a nomination form by emailing email@example.com.